venture23-zkp/gangwar-aleo/README.md

 </details>

-### 3. Game Start (Transition)
+### 3. Game Start

 Once all the players have joined, and the deadline to register has passed, game can be started.
 To start the game, central server fetches the unspent records of players registered to a particular `simulation_id` and creates a `War` record.
+The players are divided into two teams **fairly** and one of the team is chosen at random to be the attacking team (also called `main_team`).

 ```rust
 transition start_game(